 The Company considers the applicability and impact of all Accounting Standards Updates ("ASUs") issued by the Financial Accounting Standards Board.
-New ASUs effective in 2023 were assessed and determined to be either not applicable or not expected to have a significant impact on the Company's consolidated condensed financial statements.
+New ASUs effective in 2023 2024 through June 30, 2024 were assessed and determined to be either not applicable or not expected to have a significant impact on the Company's consolidated condensed financial statements.